 Diverticulitis of Colon

-The exact cause of diverticular disease is unknown.
-Western diet and paucity of fiber is thought to play a central role.
 Many patients have diverticular disease without symptoms.
 Other patients may experience signs and symptoms of diverticulitis as a result of inflammation and infection of the diverticula and the surrounding segment of colon.
 These include abdominal pain, fever, nausea, vomiting, change in bowel habits, bloating, etc. Patients with diverticulosis may experience bleeding.
 Bleeding is usually in the form of bright red blood per rectum and may be brisk.

 Most patients with diverticular disease do not experience complications related to the disease.
-However those who do are subject to potentially serious complications.
+However, those who do are subject to potentially serious complications.
 These include:

-If the surgery has to be performed during an active bout of inflammation or when the overall hemodynamic condition of the patient is unfavorable as a result of systemic infection, a temporary colostomy is usually created.
+If surgery has to be performed during an active bout of inflammation or when the overall hemodynamic condition of the patient is unfavorable as a result of systemic infection, a temporary colostomy is usually created.
 A colostomy is created when the top portion of the colon is brought out through a hole in the abdominal wall into a bag.
 Patient will then require a second operation after two to three months to reattach the healthy segments.
 This is called a two-stage approach, which can be avoided in many instances.